Water Stewardship for Industry, Agriculture and Commercial Businesses

 Water stress poses one of the greatest risks to the economy.
 The World Economic Forum ranks water crises, and several other water-related risk factors, among the global risks of highest concern for doing business.
 All business sectors – industry, agriculture and commercial – face water-related risks which can include operational and supplier disruptions, increased costs, threats to their social license to operate and brand damage.
 In North America, water users face these risks due to droughts, water rights uncertainty, impaired water quality and reputational challenges.
 Since water-related risks are material to direct operations and supply chains, your bottom-line may be impacted.

-WMEP helps businesses mitigate water-related risks while simultaneously creating value from water-related opportunities and assets by using the Alliance for Water Stewardship (AWS) International Water Stewardship Standard as a strategic framework to help sites interested in water stewardship improve their operations both inside and outside their fence-line.
+WMEP Manufacturing Solutions helps businesses mitigate water-related risks while simultaneously creating value from water-related opportunities and assets by using the Alliance for Water Stewardship International Water Stewardship Standard (AWS) as a strategic framework to help sites interested in water stewardship improve their operations both within and outside their property.

 The AWS Standard is an international, ISEAL compliant, standard that defines a set of water stewardship criteria and indicators for how water should be managed at a site and within the watershed in a way that is environmentally, socially and economically beneficial.